transferwise/tw-tkms/docs/postgres_with_long_transactions.md

 ```

 Now we also have an option to defer inserting messages to the very end of transaction.
-It is highly recommended to turn this for Postgres and may be default in the future.
+It is highly recommended to turn this on when using Postgres datastore and may be the default in the future.
 When it is enabled, the `look-back-period` and thus CPU usage can be greatly reduced:

 ```yaml